 return response.content[0].text

 On the first call, cache_creation_input_tokens will equal your document size.
-On subsequent calls within 5 minutes, cache_read_input_tokens will be that size and input_tokens will only reflect the new question text.
+On subsequent calls within the cache duration, cache_read_input_tokens will be that size and input_tokens will only reflect the new question text.

 $ python3 qa.py --doc contract.txt --q "What is the contract term?"